jameysharp/corrode/src/Language/Rust/Corrode/C.md

 We've used the expression "the most general (object)" several times.
-This is because designators alone aren't actually enough to determine exactly what gets initialized - we also need the type of the thing initialized.
+This is because designators alone aren't actually enough to determine exactly what gets initialized &mdash; we also need the type of the thing initialized.
 For example, if a designator points to a struct, the initializer that follows might be for the first field of the struct (and not the struct itself).

 We need a function that takes a most general designator and returns all the possible more specific designators (from most general to most specific).

 ```haskell
 possibleCasts :: Designator -> [Designator]